-When doing Amazon product research, if you aren’t sure whether or not the product you’re tracking is a seasonal item, simply click the Google Trend Report button located in the bottom left of the Jungle Scout Chrome Extension.
+When doing Amazon product research, if you aren’t sure whether or not the product you’re tracking is a seasonal item, simply click the Google Trend Report button located in the bottom left of the Chrome extension.

 #5 – DON’T Just Pick One Product

 Launching an Amazon private label business is more than just picking a few profitable products and throwing them up there and seeing what sticks.
 It’s about building a brand.
 Not only will building a brand give synergy to your overall product line, but it will help you get bonus features in seller central like brand registry, enhanced brand content, and storefronts.
 And if you use outside marketing channels, it will help you segment your audience even more and give them new buying opportunities.

 Of course, you don’t have to actually invest in more than one product when you’re starting out.
 But it pays to have a strategy in place.
 As you perform Amazon product research for your first product, consider ways to extend your product line in the future.
 Research those products, too.
 And continue to track them alongside your first product.

 Speaking of which…

 #6 – DON’T Stop Tracking Your Product Even If You’ve Launched It